Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: -Shift Erasure Recovery

-We numerically evaluated the performance of the $k$-shift recovery. ~\figref{fig:kshift_performance} compares the logical failure rate between performing $3d$ rounds of syndrome measurements on a single array and performing the $2$-shift erasure recovery, which is the minimum setting of the $k$-shift erasure recovery.
-In the $2$-shift erasure recovery, we perform $d$ rounds of syndrome measurements on $\mathcal{A}_1$, then $d$ rounds on the expanded surface code spanning $\mathcal{A}_1$ and $\mathcal{A}_2$, followed by $d$ rounds of syndrome measurements on $\mathcal{A}_2$ after the contraction operation, measuring data qubits on $\mathcal{A}_1$ and apply feedback to $\mathcal{A}_2$.
-Here, the vertical axis of \figref{fig:kshift_performance} represents the logical failure rate of the final state after $3d$ rounds.
+To evaluate the performance of the $k$-shift recovery, the most important point is that transferring logical qubit with accumulated erasure errors effectively works.
+We numerically evaluated the effectiveness of the transferring logical qubits with accumulated erasure errors, i.e. $2$-shift erasure recovery. \figref{fig:kshift_performance} compares the logical failure rate between performing $3d$ rounds of syndrome measurements on a single array and performing the $2$-shift erasure recovery, which is the minimum setting of the $k$-shift erasure recovery.
+In the $2$-shift erasure recovery, we perform $d$ rounds of syndrome measurements on $\mathcal{A}_1$, then $d$ rounds on the expanded surface code spanning $\mathcal{A}_1$ and $\mathcal{A}_2$, followed by $d$ rounds of syndrome measurements on $\mathcal{A}_2$ after the contraction operation and measuring data qubits on $\mathcal{A}_1$ with Pauli Z-basis.
+Therefore, the "2-shift" data points are generated by simulations of 3 rounds in total.
+And "single array" data points are generated with 3 rounds of single arrays for comparison.
+Pauli errors on the circuit are decoded by Pymatching with the detector error model of the above circuit.
+Here, the vertical axis of \figref{fig:kshift_performance} represents the logical failure rate of measuring the final state on logical $Z$ basis after $3d$ rounds.
 Each data point is obtained from the average of the logical failure rate of the $10^4$ random erasure instances for $3d$ round measurements.
 As the same as Sec.~\ref{subsec:Numerical_Results}, each instance simulation runs until $10^4$ logical failures are detected or until $10^5$ attempts are completed.
 Hence, each data point is generated by $10^9$ attempts at maximum.
-Each shaded area represents the standard deviation of the sampling.
+Each shaded area represents the confidence interval of the maximum-likelihood estimation of logical failure rate in the same way shown in Sec.~\ref{subsec:Numerical_Results}.
 These numerical results show that the $2$-shift recovery improves the logical failure rate compared to the simple repetition of syndrome measurements on a single array.
 For each code distance (except $d=3$), the $2$-shift recovery achieves suppression of the logical failure rate, whereas performing $3d$ rounds of syndrome measurements on a single array without shifting cannot suppress the logical failure rate at lower depolarizing error rates.
-This result suggests that $k$-shift recovery provides erasure-tolerance even in its smallest configuration.
+Shifting the logical qubit to the new array effectively resets the number of erased qubits that a logical qubit holds to zero.
+Thus, the continuous accumulation of erased qubits is prevented.
+Therefore, $2$-shift erasure recovery can more effectively suppress the logical failure rate than single array cases.
+This result suggests that $k$-shift recovery provides erasure-tolerance even in its smallest configuration since the proposed scheme works between patch $N$ and patch $N+1$ as well.
+Even if we conduct end-to-end simulations of such as $k=10$, failure rate per stabilizer round is considered the same, since erasure errors are refreshed at the beginning of each round.